 SEC Charges Laidlaw and Its CEO for Securities Violations

 On June 5, 2013, the Securities and Exchange Commission (the “SEC”) charged penny stock issuer, Laidlaw Energy Group.
-According to the SEC, Laidlaw and its CEO, Michael B. Bartoszek sold more than two billion unregistered and non-exempt shares of Laidlaw’s common stock in 35 issuances to three commonly controlled buyers at heavily discounted prices.
+According to the SEC charges, Laidlaw and its CEO, Michael B. Bartoszek sold more than two billion unregistered and non-exempt shares of Laidlaw’s common stock in 35 issuances to three commonly controlled buyers at heavily discounted prices.
 Laidlaw received $1.2 million in proceeds.

 Laidlaw is purportedly a developer of facilities that generate electricity from wood biomass.
 According to the SEC, Laidlaw’s sole source of income was the illegal offering proceeds.
-According to the SEC, Laidlaw failed to disclose to investors that it had issued the large blocks of unrestricted shares to the three buyers or that it relied on the proceeds to fund all of its operations.
+According to the SEC charges, Laidlaw failed to disclose to investors that it had issued the large blocks of unrestricted shares to the three buyers or that it relied on the proceeds to fund all of its operations.

 The SEC had previously suspended Laidlaw’s common shares in June 2011 in a sweep targeting a number of companies.